infohetvipatel/Cloud-Based-Database-Migration-and-Security-Architecture---AWS/README.md

 ## Architecture Diagram
 ![Architecture Diagram](Diagram2.png)

-*(Replace `path/to/architecture-diagram.png` with the actual path to the image in your repository.)*

 ## Implementation Details
 1. **Data Migration**:
    - Utilized SQL dump files for migrating data from the EC2-hosted MySQL database to Amazon RDS.